cartapisana/GettingCleaningData/CodeBook.md

 - The gyroscope units are rad/seg.
 - A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [Web Link]

-For more information about this dataset please contact har '@' smartlab.ws or check our website www.smartlab.ws
+For more information on the UCI HAR dataset please contact har '@' smartlab.ws or check our website www.smartlab.ws

-#### Published Source File:
+### Published Source File

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.